Role of the Curriculum Council

 Meeting Dates & Times

-For school year 2020-2021, the Curriculum Council is tentatively scheduled to meet on the following dates: December 11, March 13, April 7, and May 5.
-All meetings will be held virutally and members will receive a meeting invitation in advance of each meeting.
+For school year 2021-2022, the Curriculum Council is scheduled to meet on the following dates: October 22, January 21, March 18, and May 13.
+The exact times and locations are to be determined.
+Members will receive an email prior to each meeting this this information.
 Textbooks and instructional materials submitted for adoption may be reviewed during March and April, Monday-Friday, 8 a.m. - 3:30 p.m. in the Department of Curriculum and Instruction at the Central Office.
 For questions regarding meeting dates / locations, contact Angie McCauslin, Director of Curriculum and Instruction, at 410-751-3067 or firstname.lastname@example.org.